-The University of New Mexico's College of Population Health established the Center for Health Policy in 2020 to offer policy consultation to the Division of Medical Assistance (or NM Medicaid) in the New Mexico Human Services Department.
+The University of New Mexico's College of Population Health established the Center for Health Policy in 2020 to offer policy consultation to the Medical Assistance Division (or NM Medicaid) in the New Mexico Human Services Department.
 Medicaid is a federal-state program that provides health coverage to eligible adults, children, pregnant women, elderly adults and people with disabilities.
 In New Mexico, Medicaid covers 873K+ people or 41% of the state’s population.
 Federal participation in Medicaid varies by the mean income in a state.
 In New Mexico, $73 of every Medicaid dollar is paid by the Federal government.
 The Center's layout adheres to a tried-and-true model that has been used by 27 other universities in the US to advise Medicaid agencies on health policy.
 Overall, Medicaid pays more to doctors than any other insurance source including private insurance.

 The Center is staffed by university faculty, mostly from the College of Population Health, but also including faculty from Pharmacy and the College of Arts and Sciences.
 The Center is directed by Dr. Bob Frank, a professor in the College of Population Health.